Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Note: In some cases, the linea alba will reflect any irregularities in the patient's adjacent teeth and shows up with a scalloped appearance instead of the line we normally see.

-It must be noted that there are conditions which might resemble linea alba or frictional keratosis.
-For example, lupus erythematosus and lichen planus can appear similar to areas of frictional keratosis-however, these can be easily wiped off with gauze since they consist of either fungal colonies or necrotic ephitelium (especially in cases of superficial chemical burns).
+It must be noted that there are conditions that might resemble linea alba or frictional keratosis.
+For example, lupus erythematosus and lichen planus can appear similar to areas of frictional keratosis-however, these can be easily wiped off with gauze since they consist of either fungal colonies or necrotic epithelium (especially in cases of superficial chemical burns).

 Another thing to note is that clustered Fordyce granules, as well as scars, can also appear similar to frictional keratosis.
-However, unlike linea alba, the surface of it is smooth.
-The white patches which often comes about because of smoking and the use of smokeless tobacco can also appear very similar to linea alba or frictional keratosis.
+However, unlike linea alba, its surface of it is smooth.
+The white patches which often come about because of smoking and the use of smokeless tobacco can also appear very similar to linea alba or frictional keratosis.
 For this, clinical information about the patient's use of smokeless tobacco is essential.
-Keep in mind that tobacco-related keratosis is often causes by chemical and thermal irritation.
+Keep in mind that tobacco-related keratosis is often caused by chemical and thermal irritation.
 Note that there are also forms of keratotic lesions that point to an existing precancerous entity.

 Differentiating between frictional keratosis and lesions from smoking or smokeless tobacco is of utmost important given that their prognoses is different from that of the typical frictional keratosis.
 If the cause of the white patches is a precancerous entity, it must be immediately given appropriate attention and treatment.

-Contact stomatitis, often associated with using artificially flavored cinnamon products can also appear as white patches that can resembled frictional keratosis.
+Contact stomatitis, often associated with using artificially flavored cinnamon products, can also appear as white patches that can resemble frictional keratosis.
 That said, this particular issue also comes with burning and pain-both common symptoms of contact stomatitis.

-The long term use of steroids which are used to help treat ulcerative conditions can also cause the formation of white patches on the tongue's lateral borders-these can be indistinguishable from hairy leukoplakia.
+The long-term use of steroids to help treat ulcerative conditions can also cause the formation of white patches on the tongue's lateral borders; these can be indistinguishable from hairy leukoplakia.

 The clinical term Leukoplakia is often reserved for white lesions that cannot be identified pathologically or clinically as a particular disease.
-Leukoplakia is can also be associated with malignant or premalignant ephitelial changes.
+Leukoplakia is can also be associated with malignant or premalignant epithelial changes.

 Treatment and Medical Care

-If you or someone you know is having issues with the appearance of linea alba and want something done to it, the first thing you need to do is get a proper diagnosis.
+If you or someone you know is having issues with the appearance of the linea alba and wants something done to it, you first need to get a proper diagnosis.
 This is important given the fact that there are a number of other oral problems that might appear similar to it-as previously mentioned.

 In situations wherein the frictional keratosis is brought on by irregularly fitting dentures or other dental appliances, you would need to get refitted for them or find an alternative that would not traumatize the tissue of your inner cheek.
 Needless to say, for the white lines to completely disappear, some discipline is required on your part.

 Now, there are instances wherein patients don't find any improvement even after the cause of the issue has been eliminated.
-For this, your dentist would have to obtain a biopsy specimen of the damaged issue.
-This is done to help them confirm that there are no neoplastic or dysplastic change is present.
+For this, your dentist would have to obtain a biopsy specimen of the damaged tissue.
+This is done to help them confirm that there is no neoplastic or dysplastic change present.

 Who Should You Consult With?